DFE-Digital/apply-for-teacher-training/app/views/content/getting_ready_for_next_cycle.md

 * the previous cycle (2019 to 2020)
 * the current cycle (2020 to 2021)
-* the next cycle (for example, offers you defer to 2021 and to 2022)
+* the next cycle (for example, offers you defer until 2021 to 2022)

 Your notes and actions, including reasons for rejection, will be stored along with the application data so you can easily refer to them.